-Conversion Rate Optimization best practices are .
+Conversion Rate Optimization best practices are all about conversions.
 In short, your conversion rate is how many of the customers who view your e-commerce content convert into sales.

 You probably know the difference between paying per ‘click’ and paying per ‘conversion’.
 That’s very similar to what we’re talking about here.
 Where SEO focuses on ‘clicks’, CRO focuses on ‘conversions.’

-Even your is just a percentage of your total traffic.
+Even your optimal conversion rate is just a percentage of your total traffic.
 So, if you focus only on conversion rate you could inadvertently hurt your overall traffic numbers.
 To explain this in simple terms, it’s better to convert 10% of 600 people than 100% of 6 people.